fralau/yamlpp/webdoc/docs/reference.md

 This makes variables and filters from `module.py` available in Jinja2 expressions.

 ### `.export`
-**Definition**: Exports the current portion of the tree into an external file
+**Definition**: Export the current portion of the tree into an external file
 **Example**:
 ```yaml
 .export: